LiDAR-NeRF: Novel LiDAR View Synthesis via Neural Radiance Fields: Conclusion

 \section{Conclusion}

 We have introduced the new task of novel LiDAR view synthesis and proposed the first differentiable LiDAR renderer.
-Our proposed method, \name{}, jointly learns the geometry and attributes of 3D points, resulting in more accurate and realistic LiDAR patterns.
-We further established the \datasetname{} dataset, containing 9 objects over 360-degree LiDAR viewpoints acquired with multiple sensors.
+Our proposed method, \name{}, jointly learns the geometry and attributes of 3D points with structural regularization, resulting in more accurate and realistic LiDAR patterns.
+We further established the \datasetname{} dataset, which contains 9 objects over 360-degree LiDAR viewpoints acquired with multiple sensors.
 Our experiments on both scene-level and our object-level data have evidenced the superiority of our approach over model-based simulators.
-More importantly, our approach is simple and does not rely on explicit 3D reconstruction and rendering engine.
-We hope that our work can shed light on realistic LiDAR simulation and motivate future research in this field.
+Importantly, our approach is simple and does not rely on explicit 3D reconstruction and rendering engines.
+We hope that our work can shed light on novel LiDAR view synthesis and inspire future research in this field.

 { }